Last Updated: July 7, 2019

 Your mother was right.
 Breakfast is the most important meal of the day, and you deserve the best that Singapore has to offer.
 A hearty breakfast really does wonders in both lifting your moods and providing you with the energy to power through the day.

 Amidst the hype of all the fancy new brunch places popping up around the island, we thought to bring you a list of local places that open before 11am instead.
 From humble kaya toasts to intricate xiao long baos, we trawl Singapore to find you some of the country’s best affordable breakfast spots.

 Tucked away in the arcs of Tai Thong Crescent sits an old coffee shop, unassuming yet constantly humming with activity.
-River South (Hoe Nam) Prawn Noodles has been generating serious buzz amongst food lovers for its simple, unfussy bowls of fresh prawn noodles.
+River South (Hoe Nam) Prawn Noodles 河南肉骨大虾面 has been generating serious buzz amongst food lovers for its simple, unfussy bowls of fresh prawn noodles.

-The prawn soup was robust and packed a flavour so intense and rich that it was impossible to stop after the first sip.
-A quick dialogue with the stall owners revealed that the delicious soup is a result of the boiling of a huge amount fresh prawns and pork bones, which are left to seethe for over 24 hours.
+The soup from the Big Prawns and Pork Rib Noodles (S$5.50) was robust and packed such intense and rich flavour that it was impossible to stop after the first sip.
+The delicious soup is a result of boiling a huge amount of fresh prawns and pork bones, which are left to simmer for over 24 hours.

-You are able to choose from a variety of ingredients to go with your fresh prawns such as pork ribs, pig tail and baby abalone.
+You can choose from a variety of ingredients to go with your fresh prawns such as pork ribs, pig tail and baby abalone.

 If you’ve got a hankering for a good bowl of fish soup to start your morning right, look no further than Zion 91 An Shun Fish Soup.
 With a growing reputation for its unique take on the well-known Singaporean seafood dish, this one is a must-try.